This post may contain affiliate links. Please read our disclosure policy.

 flour, egg yolk and salt over mashed potatoes on a cutting board.

-1. Use either a pastry cutter or a bench scraper to incorporate the flour into the potato.
-This method helps to evenly mix the ingredients with minimal gluten development, preventing the gnocchi from becoming too dense.
+1. Mix the Dough: Use a pastry cutter or a bench scraper to gently incorporate the flour into the potatoes.
+This method avoids overworking the dough, which helps keep the gnocchi light and tender.

 a pastry cutter cutting flour into potatoes.